The word essay is described as a short piece of writing on a particular

 Break down an argument or information into component parts and identify

-ways in which these parts are related.
+which these parts are related.
 Always recognise the underlying

 assumptions.